-In this work, the set of centers and the test points have been identically chosen from the set of projected snapshots as $\{\vec z^l \,|\, l = 0, \ldots, M-1\}$ such that $N_i = N_e = M$.
-The time derivative functions are assumed to be independent of the time step which leads to a symmetric system of $M$ equations to obtain the unknown coefficients, $\alpha_{j,k}$ for $k \in 0,\ldots M-1$ and $j=1,\ldots,m$.
+In this work, the set of centers and the test points have been identically chosen from the set of snapshot projection coefficients as $\{\vec z^l \,|\, l = 0, \ldots, M-1\}$ such that $N_i = N_e = M$.
+The time derivative functions are assumed to be independent of the time step which leads to a symmetric system of $M$ equations to obtain the unknown interpolation coefficients, $\alpha_{j,k}$ for $k \in 0,\ldots M-1$ and $j=1,\ldots,m$.
 Thus, for $j=1,\ldots,m$, the problem reduces to solving a system of $M$ linear equations

 where

 The coefficients $\vec \alpha^j$ define a unique RBF interpolant which can then be used to approximate eq.~(\ref{eq:POD-time-deriv}) and generate a non-intrusive model for the evolution of the reduced solution as